-School lunch is critical to student health and well-being, especially for low-income students—and ensures that students have nutrition they need throughout the day to learn.
+School lunch is critical to student health and well-being, especially for children from low-income households—and ensures that students have nutrition they need throughout the day to learn.
 Research shows that receiving free or reduced-price school lunches reduces food insecurity, obesity rates, and poor health.
 In addition, the new school meal nutrition standards are having a positive impact on student food selection and consumption, especially for fruits and vegetables.

 Quick Facts